tsunami416604/azure-docs.hu-hu/articles/azure-maps/tutorial-search-location.md

 ### <a name="service-module"></a>Szolgáltatásmodul

-1. A térkép betöltése eseménykezelő, hozza létre a search szolgáltatás URL-CÍMÉT adja hozzá a következő Javascript-kódot.
+1. A térkép `ready` eseménykezelő, hozza létre a search szolgáltatás URL-CÍMÉT adja hozzá a következő Javascript-kódot.

     ```JavaScript
    // Use SubscriptionKeyCredential with a subscription key